-Indebtedness for borrowings under the New Notes Indenture and the Supplemental Indenture is subject to acceleration upon the occurrence of specified defaults or events of default as set forth under each such indenture, including failure to pay principal or interest, the inaccuracy of any representation or warranty of any obligor, failure by an obligor to perform certain covenants, the invalidity or impairment of the Agent's lien on its collateral under the New Notes Indenture, the invalidity or impairment of any applicable guarantee, and certain adverse bankruptcy-related and other events.
+Indebtedness for borrowings under the 3.00%/5.00% Convertible Notes Indenture and the Supplemental Indenture is subject to acceleration upon the occurrence of specified defaults or events of default as set forth under each such indenture, including failure to pay principal or interest, the inaccuracy of any representation or warranty of any obligor, failure by an obligor to perform certain covenants, the invalidity or impairment of the Agent's lien on its collateral under the 3.00%/5.00% Convertible Notes Indenture, the invalidity or impairment of any applicable guarantee, and certain adverse bankruptcy-related and other events.
 Although the full extent that the COVID-19 pandemic will have on the Company's business, operations and financial condition is currently unknown, it does not anticipate that any specified defaults or events of default as set forth in the indenture will occur during the next 12 months.

-Upon satisfaction of certain conditions more particularly described in the New Notes Indenture, including the deposit in trust of cash or securities sufficient to pay the principal of and interest and any premium on the New Notes, the Company may effect a covenant defeasance of certain of the covenants imposing financial and operating restrictions on the Company's business.
-In addition, and subject to certain exceptions as more particularly described in the New Notes Indenture, the Company may amend, supplement or waive provisions of the New Notes Indenture with the consent of holders representing a majority in aggregate principal amount of the New Notes, and may in effect release collateral from the liens securing the New Notes with the consent of holders representing 66-2/3% in aggregate principal amount of the New Notes.
+Upon satisfaction of certain conditions more particularly described in the 3.00%/5.00% Convertible Notes Indenture, including the deposit in trust of cash or securities sufficient to pay the principal of and interest and any premium on the 3.00%/5.00% Convertible Notes, the Company may effect a covenant defeasance of certain of the covenants imposing financial and operating restrictions on the Company's business.
+In addition, and subject to certain exceptions as more particularly described in the 3.00%/5.00% Convertible Notes Indenture, the Company may amend, supplement or waive provisions of the 3.00%/5.00% Convertible Notes Indenture with the consent of holders representing a majority in aggregate principal amount of the 3.00%/5.00% Convertible Notes with the consent of holders representing 66-2/3% in aggregate principal amount of the 3.00%/5.00% Convertible Notes.

-Interest on the New Notes accrues at the rate of 3.00% per annum if paid in cash and at the rate of 5.00% per annum if paid in kind, payable quarterly.
-Interest on the Existing Notes continues to accrue at the rate of 5.00% per annum if paid in cash and at the rate of 7.00% per annum if paid in kind, payable quarterly.
-Pursuant to the terms of both the New Notes Indenture and the Supplemental Indenture, the Company is currently paying interest on both the New Notes and the Existing Notes in kind.
+Interest on the 3.00%/5.00% Convertible Notes accrues at the rate of 3.00% per annum if paid in cash and at the rate of 5.00% per annum if paid in kind, payable quarterly.
+Interest on the 5.00%/7.00% Convertible Notes continues to accrue at the rate of 5.00% per annum if paid in cash and at the rate of 7.00% per annum if paid in kind, payable quarterly.
+Pursuant to the terms of both the 3.00%/5.00% Convertible Notes Indenture and the Supplemental Indenture, the Company is currently paying interest on both the 3.00%/5.00% Convertible Notes and the 5.00%/7.00% Convertible Notes in kind.